golflounge18/golflounge18-web/README.md

 ==================

 ## TODO
+- Add a feedback form
+- Add testimonials
+    - This is great!
+I am never slowed down by a slow group in front of me! - Ajay
 - Carousel ideas
     - Play, Practice, Hangout: Not your father's golf club
     - Play smarter: Improve your game on real courses like St. Andrews